-OSR Oversampling First-Order Second Order

-4 2 3.1 3.9

-64 4 9.1 13.9

-1024 6 15.1 23.9

-The table above shows the effective number of bits for oversampling, and sigma-delta modulators.
+The table below shows the effective number of bits for oversampling, and sigma-delta modulators.
 For a 1-bit quantizer, pure oversampling does not make sense at all.
-For first-order and second-order sigma delta modulators, and a OSR of 1024 we can get high resolution ADCs.
+For first-order and secondorder sigma delta modulators, and a OSR of 1024 we can get high resolution ADCs.

-8.5.1 Python noise-shaping

-I want to demystify noise-shaping modulators.
-I think one way to do that is to show some code.
-You can find the code at sd 1st.py